rig9919/wdtvscraper/README.md

 overview will be in and for deciding which title and poster to use.

 <pre>
-usage: scraper.py [options] [-m movie-path] [-t tv-path]
+usage: scraper.py [options] -m movie-path
+       scraper.py [options] -t tv-path

-Scrape themoviedb.org for metadata of movies stored on a WDTV device.
+Scrape themoviedb.org for metadata of movies and tv series stored on a WDTV device.

-optional arguments:
-  -h, --help            show this help message and exit -V, --version         show program's version number and exit -q, --quiet
-  -i, --interactive
-  -T, --thumbnails      Set to include remote thumbnail urls in xml.
-This may
-                        slow thumbnail loading.
+requirements:
+  at least one is required

+  -m , --movie-path     The path to the directory containing your movie files.
+  -t , --tv-path        The path to the directory containing your tv series
+                        directories.

+global options:
   -l LN, --language LN  Where LN is a language code from ISO 639-1.
 Common
                         codes include en/de/nl/es/it/fr/pl
+  -q, --quiet           Suppress unimportant messages.
+  -f, --force-overwrite
+                        Force overwrite of metadata and poster files.

+movie scraping options:
   -c CN, --country CN   Where CN is a country code from ISO 3166-1 alpha-2.
-                        Common codes include us/gb/de/nl/it/fr/pl -a, --assume          Assume match on 1 result.
-Not recommended This can lead to mismatches.
+                        Common codes include us/gb/de/nl/it/fr/pl -i, --interactive
+  -a, --assume          Assume match on 1 result.
+Not recommended.
+This can
-  -d, --debug
-  -m , --movie-path     The path to the directory containing your movie files.
-  -t , --tv-path        The path to the directory containing your tv series
-                        directories.
+                        lead to mismatches.
+  -T, --thumbnails      Set to include remote thumbnail urls in xml.
+This may
+                        slow thumbnail loading.

+informational arguments:
+  -V, --version         show program's version number and exit -h, --help

 </pre>